mdb1/mdb1.github.io/_posts/2023-05-20-the-joy-of-less.markdown

 - Trash → Things to throw away immediately.
 - Treasure → Things we want to keep.
 - Transfer → Good items that are no longer good for you.
-We’ll sell or donate this things.
+We’ll sell or donate these things.

 ## 13. Reason for each item